ngyngcphu/mkdocs-tool/docs/blog/posts/engineering/git-workflow-example/git-workflow-example.md

 Go to the settings of your repository.

-Go to Action > General, and tick “Allow GitHub Actions can create pull requests or submit approving pull request reviews” at the end of the page.
+Go to **Action > General**, and tick **“Allow GitHub Actions can create pull requests or submit approving pull request reviews”** at the end of the page.
 Save the setting.

 ![Untitled](./images/Untitled%206.png)